 ).
 Initial coding was reviewed by the research team and a codebook developed.
 New codes were added as needed; the codebook was updated twice based on developments in the data.
 Data saturation was reached when no new codes emerged and repetition across transcripts was apparent.
 In the next phase of analysis, the semantic themes were analyzed for “underlying ideas, assumptions, and conceptualizations” (

-), p 84), emphasis in original, or latent themes, that provide additional insight.
+, p 84), with emphasis on original, or latent, themes that provide additional insight.
 This interpretive phase resulted in further revisions to the codebook.
-In the final step, the team immersed themselves in reviewing the codes and developed conceptual themes and an illustrative framework.
+In the final step, the team immersed itself in reviewing the codes and developed conceptual themes and an illustrative framework.

 Trustworthiness/rigour of analysis